Vidium/h5utils/README.md

 # Ch5mpy

 Pronounced "champy".
-This library provides a set of helper tools for reading or writing to h5 files using the h5py library.
+This library provides a set of helper tools for easily reading or writing even complex objects to h5 files using the h5py library.
+It implements wrappers around h5py objects providing APIs identical to regular Python lists and dicts and to numpy ndarrays.

+See the complete documentation at https://ch5mpy.readthedocs.io/en/latest/ for more details.

 ## Description